 Library preparation for whole-genome sequencing of any species without PCR-induced bias.TruSeq Nano DNA Library Prep Kit

-Maximum throughput and lowest cost for production-scale genomics, sequencing up to 12 large genomes per run.HiSeq X Series
+High throughput and low cost for production-scale genomics, sequencing up to 12 large genomes per run.HiSeq X Series

-$1000 human genome and maximum throughput for population-scale sequencing of up to 18,000 genomes per year.
+$1000 human genome and ultra-high throughput for population-scale sequencing of up to 18,000 genomes per year.

 Find kits that include sequencing reagents, flow cells, and/or buffers tailored to each Illumina sequencing system.